Communication-Efficient Federated Learning via Optimal Client Sampling: Experiments

-\paragraph{Communication savings.}As shown in \fref{fig:smallMnistCom}, our thresholding strategies typically require much smaller amount of communication to obtain accuracy comparable to the baseline (i.e., to the scheme using updates of all clients).
-Among them, the FT strategy achieves the highest communication savings but is ultimately not capable of matching the accuracy of the baseline.
-Moreover, while randomly dropping clients trivially achieves low communication rate, the random client selection scheme suffers from a significant deterioration in accuracy.
-This should not come as a surprise since the random scheme closely resembles tuning the mini-batch side in SGD: if we use less data, less communication is needed, but at the cost of slower convergence.
+\paragraph{Communication savings. } As shown in \fref{fig:cummulative_comm}, our thresholding with the \texttt{OU} sampling and estimation requires smaller amount of communication to achieve accuracy comparable to the baseline (i.e., to the scheme using updates of all clients).
+The \texttt{zero} estimation strategy has similar communication savings to \texttt{OU} in all cases, but with slower convergence rates and inferior final accuracy.
+Among all strategies, the \texttt{ignore} strategy achieves the highest communication savings but is ultimately not capable of matching the accuracy of the \texttt{OU} method.
+This lower communication rate of the \texttt{ignore} strategy is due to the fact that by ignoring certain clients, they will continue to have high norm value in the subsequent iterations, which further inflates the threshold and leads to even fewer clients in the next round.
+We further elaborate on this in the supplementary (\sref{sec:threshold}).

+While randomly dropping clients trivially achieves low communication rate (by definition equivalent to its adaptive estimation counterpart in each case), the random client selection scheme suffers from a deterioration in accuracy in heterogeneous and non-convex settings.
+In non-homogeneous, non-convex settings, estimating the true gradient from a subset of clients is much harder, and thus randomly dropping clients slows down the convergence.
 It is also in part consequence of dropping too many clients near the optimum where gradient norms might become smaller.
-Our adaptive thresholding strategies overcome aforementioned problems by changing the threshold in each round based on either the overall clients' update norms (AT scheme) or the overall number of varying weights (AOU scheme).
-The results show that the level of accuracy in FL can be maintained while reducing communication by using a smaller number of clients; however, these clients have to be carefully selected.
+Our adaptive thresholding strategy overcomes aforementioned problems by changing the threshold in each round based on the clients' update norms.
+In the random setting, we observe that ignoring or zeroing updates is better, which accentuates the coupling of our thresholding and estimation strategies: by thresholding and using the MSE estimator we optimally incorporate the missing clients.

+Our results demonstrate that the level of accuracy in FL can be maintained, or even outperformed, while reducing communication by using a smaller number of clients; however, these clients have to be carefully selected, and their updates have to be carefully incorporated in the new model.

-The right panel in \fref{fig:smallMnistCom} shows that the FT scheme reduces communication exponentially in each round, while the communication in adaptive thresholding strategies oscillates due to selecting a near-optimal number of clients for model updates.
-The results in \tref{tab:smallMnistPerf} and Table~2 suggest that while there is no single method that is uniformly superior in exploring accuracy-communication trade-offs, the thresholding strategies are an efficient way of subselecting clients without a significant deterioration of accuracy.
+The results in \tref{tab:results_emnist_shake} suggest that while there is no single method which is uniformly superior in exploring accuracy-communication trade-offs, the thresholding strategies are an efficient way of subselecting clients without a significant deterioration of accuracy.